Journey of the Senses

 -

-Savory dish: Steam the Sankhal, remove the grains and serve with tomato sauce, fish, meat or simmered vegetables.
+Savory dish: steam the Sankhal, separate the grains and serve with tomato sauce, fish, meat, or stewed vegetables.

 -